 There are six different merchandising strategies that you can make use of:

-5. Initiative Development
+5. Initiative development

 The overall success of your category management plan relies on how well you implement it.
 Not how well and detailed it looks on the page.

 It’s not the merchandiser's responsibility so much as it’s yours to ensure that everything is accurate.

-Bonus: Plan your category review
+Bonus: Review your category